fwouts/react-screenshot-test/README.md

 Under the hood, we start a local server which renders components server-side.
 Each component is given its own dedicated page (e.g. /render/my-component).
 Then we use Puppeteer to take a screenshot of that page.

+Curious to learn more?
+Check out the [internal documentation](./docs/index.md)!

 ## Cross-platform consistency

 If you work on a team where developers use a different OS (e.g. Mac OS and